dcousens/habanero/PROTOCOL.md

 If $d$ is compromised, $K_{pepper}$ cannot be retrieved without $pin$, providing the Attacker $I_{attempts}$ to guess $pin$ before denial of service.

-An Attacker could strategically limit themselves to $<5$ attempts, leaving the remaining attempts for the actual User.
+An Attacker could strategically limit themselves to $<5$ attempts, leaving any remaining attempts for the actual User.
 The Attacker could then wait until the Client successfully retrieves a $K_{pepper}$, resetting $I_{attempts}$, enabling the Attacker to continue brute-forcing online.
 This attack is ideally mitigated by a notification to the User of the mismatch in expectations for the $I_{attempts}$ value.